tripu/Vita/doc/economics.md

 Therefore, I suspect the state should stay away from pensions.
 Public pensions constitute one of the biggest items in the budgets of modern welfare states (together with public health systems).
-Taxes would go down significantly for everybody if the state stayed away from pensions (and of course, individual would have to save or invest themselves more to that end; but they would be freer to do that).
+Taxes would go down significantly for everybody if the state stayed away from pensions (and of course, individuals would have to save or invest themselves more to that end; but they would be freer to do that).

 ### 5. Public debt